 Petersen comments that emergency vehicles on Bay View are a large concern to her, especially going forward and when lots to the south are developed and more homes are built.
 She would like to see a note in the newsletter sent with the tax bills which asks landowners to assess their property for emergency vehicle access.

-Andersen comments that she’d like to see the information regarding signs is passed on to the PC for the ordinance rewrite and that Kopriva discuss with Steering committee when this chapter is rewritten.
+Andersen comments that she’d like to see the information regarding signs (REFERENCE TO EASTPORT MARKET) is passed on to the PC for the ordinance rewrite and that Kopriva discuss with Steering committee when this chapter is rewritten.

 17. Adjournment 10:15 pm